-For the purpose of items 10983 and 10984 a practice nurse means a registered or enrolled nurse who is employed by, or whose services are otherwise retained by a medical practitioner or their practice.
+For the purpose of item 10983 a practice nurse means a registered or enrolled nurse who is employed by, or whose services are otherwise retained by a medical practitioner or their practice.
 This includes a health service in relation to which a direction made under subsection 19(2) of the Health Insurance Act 1973 applies.